What are metals used for?

 Aluminium

-Aluminium has a ton of great recycling potential, and will often be recycled to become exactly the same thing it was when originally manufactured!
+Aluminium has great recycling potential.
 It’s flexible, strong and light-weight.
 Some of the main uses for aluminium include:

-- Building and construction, where it’s used for window frames, building structures and roofs, among other things.
+- Building and construction – window frames, building structures and roofs

-- Transportation, where it’s used to help construct aeroplanes, trains, boats and cars, as well as smaller vehicles such as bicycles and motorbikes.
+- Transportation – aeroplanes, trains, boats and cars, as well as smaller vehicles such as bicycles and motorbikes

-- Electricity, where it’s used as the main material in the high-voltage lines.
+- Electricity – aluminium is the main material in high-voltage power lines.

 Copper

-As the best electrical conductor except for silver, copper is very valuable: indeed, it’s the most frequently sold valuable material in the industry.
-Common uses of copper include:
+Copper is a very valuable electrical conductor.
+Indeed, it’s the most frequently sold valuable material in the scrap metal industry.
+Common uses for copper include:

-- Electrical applications, where it’s frequently used for wires, circuits, switches and electromagnets.
+- Electrical applications – frequently used for wires, circuits, switches and electromagnets

-- Household items such as cookware, doorknobs and cutlery.
+- Household items – cookware, doorknobs and cutlery

 Lead

-Typically, the majority of recycled lead comes from batteries, but there are still a number of different uses for this metal:
+Most recycled lead comes from batteries, but there are still a number of different uses for this metal.

-- Car batteries, where it’s still used extensively in the electrode plates.
+- Car batteries - used extensively in the electrode plates

 Tin

-Tin is one of the most expensive non-ferrous metals, which means that recycling it is very important!
-The uses of tin are quite varied, and include:
+Tin is an expensive non-ferrous metal to source new, so it means that recycling it is very important!
+The uses of tin are quite varied, including:

-- Cans, which made use of a thin layer of tin covering a steel sheet – resulting in tinplate, the raw material used to create cans.
+- Cans – a thin layer of tin covering a steel sheet

-- Cars, where tin is used to add resistance to the motor block, piston rings and clutch plates.
+- Cars – tin is used to add resistance to the motor block, piston rings and clutch plates

-- Glass, with tin oxide coatings added to the glass surfaces to help make them more resistant.
+- Glass - tin oxide coatings added to the glass surfaces to boost resistance

 Recent posts